Skip to main content

 How do I know if a "free" service is legitimate?

-Check the provider's Form BOC-91 standing in FMCSA records, ask for documentation of physical agents in all 51 jurisdictions, and read the fine print for upsells (annual renewal that auto-bills, mandatory bundled services, etc.).
+Check the provider's FMCSA process-agent registration standing in FMCSA records, ask for documentation of physical agents in all 51 jurisdictions, and read the fine print for upsells (annual renewal that auto-bills, mandatory bundled services, etc.).
 Legitimate free providers exist but they are rare; most "free" offers are loss-leaders for adjacent paid products.

 Related comparisons